geostream-org/geostream/README.md

 **Geostream** is a Python tool to interact with OGC APIs with ease and download geospatial data to Geopandas GeoDataFrames.

+**Status**: Currently only works with WFS API and is very experimental by nature.
+Use at own risk.

 ## Installation

 `geostream` is available via PyPi and can be installed with: